Best Electrical Generators

-Unfortunately a large number of people aren’t prepared for the potential disasters that may be facing their area.
-While putting together your emergency preparedness plan, make sure to include an emergency generator.
-For small emergencies such as power outages, or a number of other problems, an emergency generator can help keep the power running in your home, preventing many of the issues that can arise from a lack of power.
+We never know when a disaster is going to strike.
+That is why it is important to have an emergency preparedness plan.
+While putting together your emergency preparedness plan, you’ll want to include an emergency generator.
+For small emergencies such as power outages, or several other problems, an emergency generator can help keep the power running in your home, preventing many of the issues that can arise from a lack of power.

 Choosing the Generator

-Plug-in generator – these portable generators are the least expensive and simplest to use.
-Be cautious with these portable generators, keeping them at least ten feet from your home to prevent carbon monoxide poisoning.
+These portable generators are less expensive, costing around $500 to $1500.
+However, you’ll want to be cautious with these portable generators, keeping them at least ten feet from your home to prevent carbon monoxide poisoning.
 Keep this generator in your yard and use extension cords to plug your appliances in.
-Make sure to have the extension cords on hand to use this type of generator in an emergency situation.
-These generators will range in price usually between $500 and $1,500.
+Make sure to have the extension cords on hand to use this type of generator in an emergency.
+It’s important to note that with portable generators, you’ll most likely need a manual transfer switch as well.
+In cases of emergency, you’ll be able to plug your portable generator into the transfer switch and begin using emergency power.